 Q: How do I make sure my color comes out the way I want it to?

 A: “Bring photos.
-Color is so objective.
+Color is so subjective.
 How one person perceives a color is totally different from another person.” - Talia

 Q: Is short hair easier to maintain in the summer?